marcoasfonseca/More-Advancements-Mod/README.md

 # More-Advancements-Mod
-Supported Version(s): `1.19.3-1.19.4`
+Supported Version(s): `1.19.3-1.20`

-Mod that adds new advancements to challenge you through the game and rewards you for your in game achievements as it should be in the base game.
+Mod that adds new advancements to challenge you throughout the game and rewards you for your in game achievements as it should be in the base game.

 Added more than `100` new Advancements!